Posts tagged with Palestine

 During our stay at Bustan Qaraaqa in Palestine, we have been lucky enough to volunteer one day a week with Phil and Lorena from Byspokes on aquaponic systems (their website is where the following information comes from).
 Aquaponics is a combination of aquaculture, which is growing fish in water, with hydroponics, which is growing plants in a liquid.
 Since they arrived in the West Bank in July 2010 they have been researching, developing and trialing the FIRST EVER aquaponic system constructed behind the Wall!

 They have been developing integrated aquaculture/irrigation systems and aquaponic systems to enhance food security in rural areas of Palestine, where as much as 44% of the population are chronically food insecure.
-In general, water and space for agriculture here are in short supply, and this is nowhere more apparent than in high density urban areas such as refugee camps.
-For the last 60 … Read the rest
+In general, water and space for agriculture here are in short supply, and this is nowhere more apparent than in high density urban areas such as refugee camps. … Read the rest

 14 November 2011 - Talking rubbish – Turning trash into treasure